kimwalisch/primecount/README.md

 ### Build instructions (Unix-like OSes)
 To build primecount you need to have installed a C++ compiler and GNU make. primecount depends on the author's primesieve library, download the latest version from http://primesieve.org/downloads.

-Then build and install primesieve using:
+First build and install [primesieve](http://primesieve.org/downloads) using:
 ```sh
 $ ./configure --prefix=/usr
 $ make